-Among the many American bands that played CBGB in the late seventies and have gone on to take their place in history as pioneers of punk rock, the Dead Boys are often overlooked.
-With only two albums to their name (one of which the band themselves disliked because of its producer), they were eclipsed not only by CBGB regulars like the Ramones and Television, but by punks across the pond: the Sex Pistols and the Damned, especially, with whom the Dead Boys shared a sound that was more angry and arrogant than most of their contemporaries.
+Among the many American bands that played CBGB in the late seventies and have gone on to take their place in history as pioneers of punk rock, Dead Boys are often overlooked.
+With only two albums to their name (one of which the band themselves disliked because of its producer), they were eclipsed not only by CBGB regulars like the Ramones and Television, but by punks across the pond.
+The Sex Pistols and the Damned, especially, with whom Stiv Bators and Dead Boys shared a sound that was more angry and arrogant than most of their contemporaries, received more attention from fans and critics alike.

 The original Dead Boys line-up included two RFTT alums — Cheetah Chrome on guitar, and Johnny Blitz, on drums.
 They would even play a few RFTT songs, including Dead Boys‘ classics “Sonic Reducer” and “Ain’t It Fun.”
 But finding gigs few and far between in Cleveland, they picked up and moved to New York in July 1976 (with the encouragement of Joey Ramone, coincidentally, who got them their first CBGB gig).